-The general location of RLA #1 is shown on the map below, and a more detailed aerial photo/topography map on page 4.
+The general location of RLA #4 is shown on the map on page 2, and a more detailed aerial photo/topography map on page 4.
 The detailed map identifies residential properties, County Assessor parcels, floodplains and the existing storm sewers and inlets system.